alibaba/Appactive/docs/en/details/demo.md

 3. Run `./run.sh` in the `appactive-demo` module to start all applications
 4. Run `baseline.sh` in the `appactive-portal` module to push the baseline
 5. Bind the local host: `127.0.0.1 demo.appactive.io`, visit the browser `http://demo.appactive.io/listProduct?r_id=1999` to see the effect
 6. Run `cut.sh` in the `appactive-portal` module to cut the flow.
-This demo supports two cutting methods: precision and range, The cut flow commands are: `./cut.sh In` and `./cut.sh Between`.
+The cut flow commands is:  `./cut.sh`.
 It should be noted that the write prohibition rules of this demo are hard-coded.
 If the user wants to change the cut flow range, he needs to calculate the write prohibition rule and the next routing rule by himself, and then execute the cut flow.

 ## Rule description